 The LGAQ commemorates them each year with this award for excellence in regional journalism and to encourage other journalists to adopt the doggedness and professionalism for which they were known.

-2020 will be the award’s ninth year dedicated to showcasing excellence in reporting in regional Queensland.
+2021 will be the award’s tenth year dedicated to showcasing excellence in reporting in regional Queensland.

 The award is aimed at highlighting the importance of rigorous reporting and analysis of government business decisions affecting Queensland communities.

 With one of the highest cash prizes on offer in Australian journalism awards, and with no entry fee required, the LGAQ Journalism Award is a prestigious and lucrative opportunity for journalists designed to highlight and draw attention to journalistic excellence in Queensland.

 This regional award honours the work of Australian Broadcasting Corporation figures John Bean, Paul Lockyer and Gary Ticehurst, who lost their lives in a helicopter accident during 2011.

 Award winners are chosen on the basis of journalistic excellence.
 Where they deem it necessary, the judges shall seek clarification that ethical methods were used to obtain or produce the material used in entries.

 The criteria for judging entries will include newsworthiness, incisiveness, public benefit, and impact on the understanding of the issues and challenges facing regional Queensland.